Emerging adulthood and early adulthood: Criticism

+The concept of emerging adulthood has not been without its critiques, which are centered on key aspects of life such as socioeconomic status/class, cultural values, and the current values and developmental theories of today.

-The concept of emerging adulthood has not been without its criticisms.
-Sociologists have pinpointed that it neglects class differences.
-While it might be true that middle class children in Western societies are spoiled for choice and can afford to postpone life decisions, there are other young people who have no choices at all, and stay in the parental home not because they want to, but because they cannot afford a life of their own: They experience a period of "arrested adulthood."
+First, sociologists have pinpointed that emerging adulthood neglects to address class differences.
+While it can be generalized that middle-class children in Western societies can afford to postpone life decisions; young adults within a lower class may have no choice at all, and stay in the parental home not because they want to, but because they cannot afford a life of their own: They experience a period of "arrested adulthood."

-A more theoretical criticism comes from developmental psychologists, who regard all stage theories as outdated.
-They argue that development is a dynamic interactive process, which is different for every individual, because every individual has their own experiences.
-Inventing a stage that only describes (not explains) a time period in the life of a few individuals (mostly white, middle-class young people living in Western societies within this decade), and has nothing to say about people living in different conditions or different points in history is not a scientific approach.

-Arnett has taken up some of these critical points in public discussion such as in "Debating Emerging Adulthood: Stage or Process" in which he and Jennifer Tanner debate this theory with Marion Kloep and Leo Hendry who argue against its validity.

-Another criticism of the emerging adulthood theory is that it is too specific to the current time period.
-This theory is not one that could fit for all of the past generations.
-Because of movements such as the technology revolution, the sexual revolution, the women's movement, and the youth movement, it is a distinct time period.
-This critic is not that it has no bearings as a theory, but that it is too specific to the recent young generations based on environmental factors specific to modern day.

-Jeffrey Arnett has a positive view of emerging adulthood seeing it as a time of growth and endless possibility.
-For many young people it is a time of stress, and can include lots of negative life events, and hard adaptations.
-Another criticism is that it only applies to specific people.
+Second, emerging adulthood appears to only apply to specific people in specific cultures.
 Western cultures are more likely to focus on stages such as emerging adulthood because of their focus on individuality.
 Eastern cultures are more focused on the whole and are taught to have less individual exploration and expression.
 Therefore, the theory has no bearing if it is specific to a single demographic.

+Third, a group of developmental psychologists, regard all stage theories as outdated. provide theoretical criticism.
+They argue that development is a dynamic interactive process, which is different for every individual because every individual has their own experiences.
+By inventing this additional stage, Arnett only describes (not explains) a time period in life for individuals within industrialized countries as opposed to developing countries and cannot be considered a scientific approach.

+Moreover, this stage of life has nothing to say about people living in different conditions or at different points in history; essentially, the critique is that emerging adulthood is too specific for the current time period.
+This theory is not one that could fit all of the past generations.
+Because of movements such as the technology revolution, the sexual revolution, the women's movement, and the youth movement, it is a distinct time period.
+This criticism is not that it has no bearing as a theory, but that it is too specific to the recent young generations based on environmental factors specific to the modern day.

+Arnett has taken up some of these critical points in public discussion such as in "Debating Emerging Adulthood: Stage or Process" in which he and Jennifer Tanner debate this theory with Marion Kloep and Leo Hendry who argue against its validity.